spring-cloud-services-samples/animal-rescue/README.md

 fly -t ${yourConcourseTeamName} set-pipeline -p sample-app-to-demo-environment -c concourse/pipeline.yml -l config.yml
 ```

-You will need to update the slack notification settings and add the following environment variables to your concourse credentials manager.
+You will need to update the Slack notification settings and add the following environment variables to your concourse credentials manager.
 Here are the variables we set in our concourse credhub:

 ```
 - name: /concourse/main/sample-app-to-demo-environment/CF_API_HOST